-Department of Pathology is seeking a full time Specimen Processor, the preferred candidate will perform the assigned duties in Specimen Processing in order to assure accurate and timely receipt, order entry, transport, processing, and distribution of laboratory specimens.
+Department of Pathology is seeking a part time Specimen Processor, the preferred candidate will perform the assigned duties in Specimen Processing in order to assure accurate and timely receipt, order entry, transport, processing, and distribution of laboratory specimens.
 Provide excellent customer service to internal and external customers. pecimen Processor, the preferred candidate will perform the assigned duties in Specimen Processing in order to assure accurate and timely receipt, order entry, transport, processing, and distribution of laboratory specimens.
 Provide excellent customer service to internal and external customers.

 Specimen Processing and Handling: